Practical Use Cases of Neutral Atoms Quantum Computers: Graph problems

 The Maximum Independent Set \cite{MIS} is a widespread, well-known graph problem.
 It is defined as follows: \textit{Given a graph $\mathcal{G}=(V,E)$, with $V$ the set of vertices and $E$ the set of edges, the Maximum Independent Set asks to find a set of independent nodes, i.e. not connected to each other by any edge, of maximum cardinality}.
 The solution of the MIS can be encoded into the ground state of the following Ising-like Hamiltonian:

 Notably, this Hamiltonian is equivalent to that in eq. (\ref{eq:Hamiltonian_pasqal}).
 As a consequence, the MIS is a native problem solvable on a neutral atom device since the ground state of the Hamiltonian (\ref{eq:Hamiltonian_pasqal}), which can be properly prepared, encodes the solution of the MIS. the more general Maximum Weight Independent Set (MWIS) problem, where edges in $E$ are given a weight, is more complicated and, from an hardware point of view, it can be handled by encoding the weights into the strength of the interactions between atoms, i.e. choosing a different distance between the atoms.
-Let us notice that not all possible graphs and sets of weight can be implemented in an exact way, a problem that will be addressed in section \ref{sec:graph_problems_wiring}.
+Let us notice that not all possible graphs and sets of weight can be implemented in an exact way, as also highlighted in recent studies addressing hardware compatibility and embedding overhead on Rydberg arrays \cite{Quantum_toolkit_rydberg}, a problem that will be addressed in section \ref{sec:graph_problems_wiring}.

 Other graph problems worth mentioning are: the MaxCut \cite{Maxcut}, defined as: \textit{Given a graph $G=(V,E)$, the MaxCut asks to find a bipartition of $V$ such that the number of edges connecting nodes belonging to different subsets is maximum} and the MaxClique, given by \cite{MaxClique}: \textit{Given a graph $G=(V,E)$, the MaxClique problem asks to find the subset of nodes of maximum cardinality such that the subgraph of $G$ made out only of those nodes is fully connected} \\ With some manipulations of the graph, both the MaxCut and the MaxClique can be mapped into a MIS \cite{MaxClique}.
 In particular, the MaxClique is equivalent to a MIS on the complementary graph of $G$.
 As a consequence, if a given problem can be written as either a MIS, a MaxCut or a MaxClique, it can be directly implemented and solved with neutral atom arrays.
 For completeness, we also mention that clustering aggregation problems \cite{clustering_as_mwis} can be restated in terms of a MIS.
+Fig. \ref{fig:maxstuff} displays the solution for the three aforementioned graph problems on a simple 7-node instance.
+This graph has been properly chosen such that the solution node set is different for each problem.